raspberrypi/libcamera/Documentation/docs.rst

   such it is covered by the same free software license as the rest of libcamera and needs to be contributed upstream by device vendors.
-The Pipeline Handler lives in the same process as the rest of the library, and has access to all helpers and kernel camera-related devices.</p>
+The Pipeline Handler lives in the same process as the rest of the library, and has access to all helpers and kernel camera-related devices.

 Image Processing Algorithms
   Together with the hardware image processing and hardware statistics